DataJuggler/ImageSorter/README.md

 Red - 120
 Blue - 100

 I may build a fast sort method, that takes one out of every x pixels as getting every pixel is a bit expensive, but it's not too slow.
-More images take longer.
+More images, and larger image sizes do take longer of course.